Skip to main content

 The endocrine system’s chemical messages directly orchestrate the function and health of the entire cardiovascular system.

 Understanding this connection is the first step toward reclaiming control.
-The symptoms of are personal and subjective, yet the biological mechanisms they represent are concrete and measurable.
+The symptoms of hormonal shifts are personal and subjective, yet the biological mechanisms they represent are concrete and measurable.
 This exploration is about connecting your lived experience to the underlying physiology.
 It is a journey into the body’s internal logic, providing the knowledge to understand how supporting your endocrine health becomes a direct method for protecting your heart for the long term.

 The Heart’s Endocrine Receptors